lukemoderwell/moderwell.family/src/origin.md

 title: Origin
 ---

-### A Scottish Start

-This is an ancient Scottish surname.
-It originates from the town of Motherwell in the county of Lanarkshire, and as a surname is one of the very earliest recorded in that country.
-Locational surnames were usually 'from' names.
-That is to say names given to people after they left their original home, to move somewhere else.
-The exception to this rule was when a family owned a particular estate or manor as may well have been the situation with this name.
-Certainly the first known recording was that of John de Motherwell in 1244.
+## Scottish Beginnings

+The last name Moderwell comes from Scotland where it is thought to have originated from the town of [Motherwell](https://www.google.com/maps/place/Motherwell,+UK/@55.7934106,-4.0138431,13z/data=!3m1!4b1!4m5!3m4!1s0x4888134f0c2ae357:0x8108e0893e963536!8m2!3d55.7832092!4d-3.9810968) in the county of Lanarkshire.
+The [Internet Surname Database](https://www.surnamedb.com/Surname/Motherwell) says this about the surname Motherwell:

+> Certainly the first known recording was that of John de Motherwell in 1244.
 He was a witness to a peace agreement between King Alexander 11nd of Scotland and England's King Henry 111rd.
 This would certainly suggest that this John de Motherwell was a person of considerable standing, and probably the lord of the manor of Motherwell.
-The spelling then underwent change as the national accent changed, and by 1296 the spelling was as Moderwell or even Modervale, and later Modirwall!
-Even as late as 1681 we have the recording of Johannes Modderwell of Rutherglen, a spelling which it was claimed, was still retained by the grandfather of the poet William Motherwell (1785 - 1835).
+The spelling then underwent change as the national accent changed, and by 1296 the spelling was as Moderwell